f5devcentral/f5-aci-integration-automation-ansible/Labs/NSOWorkflow/LabSteps.md

 ![](images/NSO-cleanup-commit4.png)

-Cleanup should bec successful with the current transsaction showing as **Empty**
+Cleanup should be successful with the current transsaction showing as **Empty**

 **This concludes the section on using NSO to cleanup the APIC and BIG-IP**